Find an expert

 Silicon and carbon based nanomaterials

-Her primary research concentrates on silicon- and carbon-based nanomaterials and nanodevices, which are promising candidates for compact, low-power sensing, energy generation, and storage applications.
-Additionally, she is dedicated to the development of smart wearable, recyclable, and flexible garments.
-These smart garments aim to seamlessly integrate health sensors into everyday clothing that is accessible to all individuals.
+Silicon- and carbon-based nanomaterials and nanodevices, which are promising candidates for compact, low-power sensing, energy generation, and storage applications.
+Development of smart wearable, recyclable, and flexible garments that aim to seamlessly integrate health sensors into everyday clothing accessible to all.

 -